 Insufficient calcium and magnesium intake

 Only in very rare cases is muscle twitching caused by a disease.

-The paranormal explanation is that your astral double has left your body (out of body experience), and when it’s time to return, it re-enters rather abruptly, and you feel this as the myoclonus!
+The paranormal explanation is that your astral double has left your body (out of body experience) without you knowing this, and when it’s time to return, it re-enters rather abruptly, and you feel this as the myoclonus!